 Reaction-diffusion equations and atmospheric modeling, Spring 2021.

-I led a reading group in Fall 2020 with another graduate student and two undergraduates on abstract harmonic analysis, using Dietmar and Echterhoff's "Principles of Harmonic Analysis".
+I led a reading group in Fall 2020 with another graduate student and two undergraduates at UNC-CH on abstract harmonic analysis, using Dietmar and Echterhoff's "Principles of Harmonic Analysis".
 This group evolved from an unofficial reading project with an undergraduate on spectral theory, following Hislop and Sigal's "Introduction to Spectral Theory".

 basic logic and proof techniques, using Vellemin’s “How to Prove It”;